kyma-project/community/docs/guidelines/releases-guidelines/02-kyma-release-process.md

      If you don't have access to the GCP project, post a request in the Slack team channel.
      > **CAUTION**: The cluster is automatically generated for you, and it is automatically removed after 7 days.

-2. Validate the `yaml` and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).
+2. Validate the YAML and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).

 > **NOTE:** After the Kyma release is complete, proceed with [releasing Kyma CLI](./03-kyma-cli-release-process.md).